Feedback from 1500-attendee biking/city planning conference, Vienna, June 2013:

 “Lenore’s talk nearly made me pee my pants.” – The Sprog Blog

 And from Common Ground, a consortium of 14 private schools in Princeton, N.J., Winter, 2013:

-“Lenore was amazing!
-She had a crowd of almost 200 people laughing so hard that at the end of the night many of my friends said they felt like they had just seen a great comedy show.
-Her speech was one of the most entertaining and enlightening that I have ever attended.
-It effectively showed that we can trust ourselves and our children so they actually learn to trust themselves.
+“Lenore had a crowd of 200 laughing so hard that many of my friends said they felt like they’d just seen a great comedy show.
+Her speech was one of the most entertaining and enlightening ever.
+It showed that we can trust ourselves and our children so they actually learn to trust themselves.
 All parents, helicopter or not, would benefit from her talk!” – Prof. Joann Messina, Princeton, NJ